 - d.
 While recognizing that some exotic species may have value to the community as a source of local food, to minimize the impacts of invasive exotic species on native fauna and flora. - e.
-To preserve and support balanced control of the local feral/heritage sheep which are a valued part of the community and its history.
+To preserve and support balanced control of the unowned, formerly domestic sheep which are a valued part of the community and its history.